apache/dubbo-website/blog/en-us/first-dubbo-filter.md

 default Filter first, and then to process the Filter defined by the user.
 With the "-" configuration, Dubbo's defualt Filter can be replaced, with this configuration, the user can flexibly replace or modify the Filter's load order.

-#### Native Filter of Dubbo
+#### Built-in Filter of Dubbo
-Dubbo has lots of native Filter.
+Dubbo has lots of built-in Filter.
 RpcContext, accesslog and other functions can be implemented by Dubbo.
-Now let's see the ConsumerContextFilter used by the Consumer side for context delivery:
+Now let's see the ConsumerContextFilter which used by the Consumer side for context delivery:

 ```java
 public Result invoke(Invoker<?> invoker, Invocation invocation) throws RpcException {